 If an institution's ability to submit statistical reports is impaired as the result of a technology system outage, the Federal Reserve Bank will review each institution’s situation on a case-by-case basis.
 Depending upon the specific circumstances, you may be asked to resubmit reports to the Federal Reserve.
 If you cannot submit your reports to the Federal Reserve on your regular schedule, please reach out to your regular contact or inform your Federal Reserve Reporting and Reserves Business Continuity Contacts.

 The most appropriate individuals to enact business continuity activities concerning FedLine® electronic access are the End User Authorization Contacts (EUACs).
 EUACs are responsible for identification, authentication, and notification processes between reporting institutions and Federal Reserve Banks.
-To reestablish access to FedLine, an EUAC should contact the CCC at (888) 333-7010, option 1.
-The CCC staff will assess each institution’s unique needs and provide an appropriate solution to reestablish access.
-If you are unfamiliar with your institution’s EUACs, please contact the CCC for assistance in identifying the appropriate individuals.
+To reestablish access to FedLine, an EUAC should contact the Support Center.
+The Support Center staff will assess each institution’s unique needs and provide an appropriate solution to reestablish access.
+If you are unfamiliar with your institution’s EUACs, please contact the Support Center for assistance in identifying the appropriate individuals.

 Refer to the Reserve Administration Business Continuity section for additional information on Reserve Administration in a contingency situation or contact your regular contact or your Federal Reserve Reporting and Reserves Business Continuity Contact.

 The FR Y-10 report (Report of Changes in Organizational Structure) can be filed electronically using the Y-10 Online (Off-site) application.
 Contact your regular contact at your assigned Reserve Bank or refer to the "Contact Us (Off-site)" tab on the home page for the contact listing of additional sources for guidance in a contingency situation.